webdriverio-boneyard/webdriver.io/source/guide/plugins/grunt-webdriver.md

 })
 ```

-The corresponding *Hello World* test script is using WebdriverJS API to search the
+The corresponding *Hello World* test script is using WebdriverIO API to search the
 grunt-webdriver repository on GitHub.
 The global `browser` variable lets you access
 your client instance.
-See more functions and test examples in the [WebdriverJS](https://github.com/Camme/webdriverjs) repository.
+See more functions and test examples in the [WebdriverIO](https://github.com/Camme/webdriverio) repository.

 ```js
 'use strict';